-Each table is required to implement an abstract interface that defines the initialization and runtime operation of the table.
-The table abstract interface is described in Table 29.
-Table 29 Table Abstract Interface
+Each table is required to implement an abstract interface that defines the initialization and run-time operation of the table.
+The table abstract interface is described in Table 4.24.

+Table 4.24: Table Abstract Interface

-Table operation Description 1 Create Create the low-level data structures of the lookup table.
+Table Description opera- tion 1 Create Create the low-level data structures of the lookup table.
 Can internally allocate memory.
 2 Free Free up all the resources used by the lookup table.
-3 Add entry Add new entry to the lookup table.
-4 Delete entry Delete specific entry from the lookup table.
-5 Lookup Look up a burst of input packets and return a bit mask specifying the result of the lookup operation for each packet: a set bit signifies lookup hit for the corresponding packet, while a cleared bit a lookup miss.
+3 Add Add new entry to the lookup table. entry 4 Delete Delete specific entry from the lookup table. entry 5 Lookup Look up a burst of input packets and return a bit mask specifying the result of the lookup operation for each packet: a set bit signifies lookup hit for the corresponding packet, while a cleared bit a lookup miss.
 For each lookup hit packet, the lookup operation also returns a pointer to the table entry that was hit, which contains the actions to be applied on the packet and any associated metadata.
 For each lookup miss packet, the actions to be applied on the packet and any associated metadata are specified by the default table entry preconfigured for lookup miss.